aghareza/vim-gitgrep/README.md

 ### GitGrep ###

 Prompt for grep terms.
-Grep terms are wrapped in a double-quote so you will need to escape double-quotes in your search term.
+Grep terms are wrapped in a double-quote.

 `<Leader>gg`

 ### GitGrepWord ###

-Grep the word under the cursor
+Grep the word under the cursor.

 `<Leader>gw`